Welcome to the QuickBooks + Zoho CRM Integration User Guide

 - Does this integration work for hosted versions of QuickBooks Desktop?

 - Yes.
 The integration will work no matter if your version of QuickBooks is on-site or hosted on a third-party network like RightNetworks.
-As long as we can remotely access the computer your QuickBooks is hosted on, we will be able to deploy the integration for you.
+We can deploy the integration for you.
+All we need is remote access to the computer where your QuickBooks is hosted.

 - How often will the integration sync data?